Certain medications that are prescribed for your pet may be for long-term treatment.

 Complete this prescription request form or call the surgery where the reception staff will take your order.
 Please ensure you leave us a suitable telephone number in case we need to contact you regarding your prescription request.

-After placing your order, we ask you give us at least 24 hours notice from requesting a repeat prescription before collecting.
+After placing your order, we ask you give us at least 48 hours notice from requesting a repeat prescription before collecting from your chosen surgery.
 This:

 - allows us time to check your clinical records to make sure the medication is still correct and appropriate for your animal or if they require a check-up,